 How can I learn more about my medication's dosage and side effects?

-Please note that the professionals and volunteer Specialists at NAMI are not mental health professionals.
-We are unable to provide treatment advice nor maintain expertise in medications.
-It would be best to consult with your prescribing physician or pharmacist regarding any medication-related questions.
+Please note that the professionals and volunteer HelpLine Specialists at NAMI are not mental health or medical professionals.
+We are unable to provide treatment advice or consult with you about your medications.
+It is best to consult with your prescriber or pharmacist regarding any medication-related questions.

-You may wish to consult the Treatment section of NAMI’s website where you can learn about the types of mental health professionals and types of treatments, including psychotherapy and mental health medication.
+You may wish to visit the Treatment section of NAMI’s website where you can learn about the types of mental health professionals and types of treatments, including psychotherapy and mental health medication.

-- You can learn more about specific medications on our website page that discusses types of medication.
+- Learn more about specific medications on our website page that discusses types of medication.

-- You can also visit the website of the Food & Drug Administration (FDA) to learn more about medication through their medication search finder.
+- Visit the Food & Drug Administration (FDA) website to learn more about medication through their medication search finder.
 On the FDA’s drug homepage, you will find medication guides, information on drug safety and an index to medication-specific information.